jmyers7/stats-book-materials/suggested-problems/11-2-suggested-problems-sol.md

 as desired.

----
+# Problem 2

-**Problem 2**: Since partial derivatives are additive, so too is the Hessian matrix, in the sense that
+Since partial derivatives are additive, so too is the Hessian matrix, in the sense that

 $$
 H\left( \sum_{i=1}^m f^{(i)}(\mathbf{x}) \right) = \sum_{i=1}^m H\left(f^{(i)}(\mathbf{x})\right)